Operation 14 July: Mission

-On 8 July Pierre-Henri Guignard and an 11-person team of Direction Générale de la Securité Exterieure (DGSE) personnel boarded a C-130 Hercules transport in Évreux for the Brazilian city Manaus, landing the next day.
+On 8 July, Pierre-Henri Guignard and an 11-person team of Direction Générale de la Securité Exterieure (DGSE) personnel boarded a C-130 Hercules transport in Évreux for the Brazilian city of Manaus, landing the next day.
 The group decided to bring along medical supplies, and possibly crates of dollars and weapons.

-At the same time, Astrid Betancourt and Ingrid's second husband Juan Carlos Lecompte followed the initial FARC instructions to go to Leticia.
+At the same time, Astrid Betancourt and Íngrid's second husband Juan Carlos Lecompte followed the initial FARC instructions to go to Leticia.
 A Catholic priest named Father Gonzalo had come along with the family to act as an intermediary and to bring them by riverboat to San Antonio de Ica, where FARC was to make contact.
 Yet the FARC never initiated contact with the group, so Astrid decided to return to Leticia and wait.
 Astrid later stated that she had waited from 5 to 14 July on the border with Brazil.

 Soon after landing in Manaus, Brazilian federal police asked to perform a normal check of the aircraft, but were denied after the group claimed diplomatic immunity.
-The following day, four members of the group, including Guignard, a doctor, and two intelligence agents, paid US$5,900 for a round-trip flight to São Paulo de Olivena under the notion that they were on a hiking trip; others in the group were seen going to the Hotel Tropical with metal cases.
-The four-man French group was under police watch the moment it left, for the airline company, Rico, was contracted by Brazilian police and worked as an informant.
+The following day, four members of the group, including Guignard, a doctor, and two intelligence agents, paid US$5,900 for a round-trip flight to São Paulo de Olivença under the notion that they were on a hiking trip; others in the group were seen going to the Hotel Tropical with metal cases.
+The four-man French group was under police watch the moment it left because the airline company, Rico, was contracted by Brazilian police and worked as an informant.
 Upon landing the team took a water taxi to the Flamingo Hotel, and Guignard subsequently went to find Father Pedro, a priest who was to help the rescue mission.

-In the meantime, Cleilton de Abreu, the pilot of the chartered Caraja aircraft, grew suspicious that the group wanted to seize and divert his aircraft, for he had been asked by the Frenchmen whether the plane was able to land in rough terrain and whether he had ever flown at night.
-De Abreu decided to fly to a nearby town and alert police, who assured him that the group was under surveillance and that he should return to São Paulo de Olivena.
+In the meantime, Cleilton de Abreu, the pilot of the chartered Caraja aircraft, grew suspicious that the group wanted to seize and divert his aircraft after he had been asked by the Frenchmen whether the plane was able to land in rough terrain and whether he had ever flown at night.
+De Abreu decided to fly to a nearby town and alert police, who assured him that the group was under surveillance and that he should return to São Paulo de Olivença.

-On 11 July the French group in São Paulo de Olivena flew back to Manaus after no sign of Betancourt, only to be detained by Brazilian federal police upon arrival.
+On 11 July the French group in São Paulo de Olivença flew back to Manaus after no sign of Betancourt, only to be detained by Brazilian federal police upon arrival.
 Once again claiming diplomatic immunity, the only information they divulged was the address of the DGSE headquarters in Paris.
 Two days later the French C-130 left Manaus for France in the early afternoon.